Data Privacy and Security Features

 Opt-in status can be managed in various ways:

 - Email permission status and mobile permission status is stored in your customer profile list.
 You can manage a permission status using Connect, API calls, a bulk upload, or by manually updating a list record.
+Responsys also automatically opts out disconnected mobile numbers in the United States from receiving SMS messages from the system by processing carrier disconnect files received from Responsys SMS aggregators.
 Learn more about managing a list.
 Learn more about system defined fields.

 - App channel permission status is stored in a App Channel List and can be managed using the Oracle Responsys Mobile App Platform Cloud Service.
 Learn more about the App Platform.